msegala/Kaggle-Springleaf/README.md

 We can take all the XGBoost, H2o, and online models and create a two stage model.
 The script to perform model stacking is `Stacking-Stage1.R` and `Stacking-Stage2.R`.

+I found that I cannot just add the fully trained online models to the blend, this caused huge overfitting.
+The final submissions did not include these models.

 ## Bagging
 A final improvement on the two stage model is to perform bagging on the 2nd level model.
 This script is found in `Bagging.R`.
+I never ended up doing this...